-- A system running Ubuntu 20.04
+- A system running Ubuntu 20.04/22.04.

-- A user account with sudo privileges
+- A user account with administrative privileges.

-- A command line/terminal window (Ctrl-Alt-T)
+- A command line/terminal window access (Ctrl-Alt-T)

 Install Docker Compose on Ubuntu

-You can also install Docker Compose from the Ubuntu repository by running
+Note: It is possible to install Docker Compose from the Ubuntu repository by running

 sudo apt update